 In the middle of his tenure with Cal State L.A., Peraza served as the head coach of the So Cal Fire, a summer collegiate baseball team, in the summer of 2008.
 Peraza's team, which consisted of 20 Division I athletes and seven players that were selected in the top 20 rounds of MLB Draft, earned an impressive sixth place finish (out of 64 teams) in the NBC World Series.

-Prior to his time at Cal State L.A., Peraza was the head assistant coach and recruiting coordinator at Eastern Oklahoma State College for the 2007 season.
+Before his time at Cal State L.A., Peraza was the head assistant coach and recruiting coordinator at Eastern Oklahoma State College for the 2007 season.
 During his time with the Mountaineers, Peraza handled all aspects of recruiting and scholarships awarded.
-He additionally oversaw the pitching staff, which produced the 2007 conference Pitcher of the Year.
+He additionally oversaw the pitching staff, which produced the 2007 Conference Pitcher of the Year.
 Peraza was also in charge of the strength and conditioning programs for the Mountaineer baseball team.

 Peraza's collegiate pitching career began at El Camino Community College from 1998-2000, where he sits in the record books for the program's most saves.
 He then attended San Francisco State University in 2001, where he was a Second Team All-Conference Selection.
 As the Saturday starter, he led the team in wins, ERA, strikeouts and complete games.
 Peraza then transferred over to San Diego State University in 2002, pitching out of the bullpen for head coach Jim Dietz and Mountain West champion Aztecs.

-Peraza graduated for San Diego State in 2002.
-He is married (Nevada) and has two sons: Cy Marshall, 4, and Ace Samuel, 2.
+Peraza graduated from SDSU in 2002.
+He is married to Nevada, and they have two sons: Cy Marshall and Ace Samuel.